phadjido/CubismZ/README.md

    ```
    Parameters in square brackets are optional. `<n processors>` sets the number
    of MPI processes.
 Defaults to 1 if not specified.
 The `<error threshold>`
    parameter is specific to the SZ compressor.
+See [description of
+   program arguments](#description-of-program-arguments) for more information.
 The SZ
    compressor can be further configured using the provided
    `CubismZ/Tests/Test1/sz.config` file.